 Want to become a sought-after speaker?
 Then get cracking on this list and tell the world what you talk about and line up some speaking gigs.
 DO IT TODAY.

 By Scott Lorenz

-In this COVID-19 world, speaking gigs have been canceled by the thousands.
-But, some speakers are pivoting and getting booked in Virtual Conferences online.
+During the pandemic speaking gigs were canceled by the thousands.
+Now they are back.
+There’s also a hybrid opportunity with speakers getting booked in Virtual Conferences as well as in-person.
 Being a book publicist, I am often asked to help authors get speaking gigs.
 But, it’s a specialty in itself and outside our wheelhouse.
-Authors can make a lot of money speaking, more so sometimes than selling books, but generally, it’s the book that creates the demand so there is a symbiotic relationship.
+Authors can make a lot of money speaking, sometimes more than selling books.
+Generally, it’s the book that creates the demand which demonstrates the expertise that people want to hear.
 Some of my clients earn anywhere from $2,500 to $10,000 per speech routinely.
 It’s getting on the circuit that’s difficult.

 I’ve compiled a list of people and companies in this business that authors can engage with, who represent potential speakers.
 For many of these entities, their client is the company or organization looking for a speaker and not you.
 They want a good fit and someone who’ll deliver a terrific speech.
 As hockey great Wayne Gretzky said, “You can’t score unless you shoot!”

 All American Speakers assists meeting professionals, event producers, corporate groups, universities, nonprofits and associations in booking speakers and entertainment.
 The database “houses booking information on everyone on the speaker circuit, regardless of their agency/bureau affiliation.”